Tea, in a small polystyrene cup, on the way to work, from Mr Patel’s paper stall on platform 1 at Radlett station.

 What are you going to do about poetry?

 Poetry’s a drug on the market.
 You can’t move the stuff.
 No one reads it any more.
 The people who learnt it by heart at school are all dead or demented.
 The poems they treasured – stirring, descriptive, romantic – have fallen out of fashion.
 Poetry book sales are at an all time low.
-Various… Continue reading What are you going to do about poetry?
+Various last great hopes – Martians, punks, rappers (and Pam Ayres) – are all now history.
+Without State sponsorship poetry would already have disappeared.
+Poetry’s a lost cause.

 I’ve been in denial

 I’ve been sort of vaguely expecting that Tony Blair’s troubles would fade with the arrival of the warm weather and that, by conference time, he’d be secure again and ready for at least another year of office.
-I’ve been blithely (and largely unconsciously, I think) dismissing each new crisis – each new horrifying misstep more… Continue reading I’ve been in denial
+I’ve been blithely (and largely unconsciously, I think) dismissing each new crisis – each new horrifying misstep more like – as the exaggerated product of the malign anti-Blair media’s bitter campaign against the PM and only incidentally a result of anything he’s done himself.
+So I suppose I’m a loyalist.
+I’m not stupid, though and I think an important threshold has been passed

 Goldfish and Beavers

 So here’s why I was late for work Tuesday.
 I was photographing the goldfish.
 My 7 year-old son rushed into the kitchen to tell me that those morons on the BBC’s kids’ channel want everyone to send in photographs of their pets.
-Since the only pet we own is a goldfish (Fishy, or ‘Fishy Malishy… Continue reading Goldfish and Beavers
+Since the only pet we own is a goldfish (Fishy, or ‘Fishy Malishy Golden Treasure Nemo’ to give him his full name) I spent the next fifteen minutes trying to persuade Fishy to come round the front of the bowl so I could take his picture, thus missing my train.
+Anyway, this is the best I could do.

 Some centre-left reading for you

 The thing about Britain’s big newspapers, the ones we call broadsheets (although they come in all sorts of sizes these days), is that they belong to two groups: pre-industrial, 18th Century landowner newsletters (like The Times) and steam-powered, 19th Century, industrial-era organs of the modern (like The Guardian).
-If you look very closely you can… Continue reading Some centre-left reading for you
+If you look very closely you can still see the shadow of their origins today.
+They’re all in decline, of course but one of them, Alan Rusbridger’s Guardian, finds itself, quite accidentally, in something of a sweet spot in this torrid political moment.

 Under the ice

 The Archive Hour is one of those Radio 4 programmes that really ought to have a decent… erm… archive.
-Since it doesn’t and since you won’t be able to listen to this brilliant edition – presented by Charles Wheeler – about the USS Nautilus’ quite amazing voyage under the North Pole in 1958 if you… Continue reading Under the ice
+Since it doesn’t and since you won’t be able to listen to this brilliant edition – presented by Charles Wheeler – about the USS Nautilus’ quite amazing voyage under the North Pole in 1958 if you don’t get a move on, here’s an MP3.

 Google on Radio 4